-Quantum Mechanics: Postulates 25th March 2008 I. Physical meaning of the Wavefunction Postulate 1: The wavefunction attempts to describe a quantum mechanical entity (photon, electron, x-ray, etc.) through its spatial location and time dependence, i.e. the wavefunction is in the most general sense dependent on time and space: $$\Psi = \Psi(x,t)$$ The state of a quantum mechanical system is completely specified by the wavefunction $\Psi(x, t)$ .
-The Probability that a particle will be found at time $t_0$ in a spatial interval of width dx centered about $x_0$ is determined by the wavefunction as: $$P(x_0, t_0) = \Psi^(x_0, t_0)\Psi(x_0, t_0)dx = |\Psi(x_0, t_0)|^2 dx$$ Note: Unlike for a classical wave, with a well-defined amplitude (as discussed earlier), the $\Psi(x,t)$ amplitude is not ascribed a meaning.
-Note: Since the postulate of the probability is defined through the use of a complex conjugate, $\Psi^$ , it is accepted that the wavefunction is a complex-valued entity.
+Quantum Mechanics: Postulates 5th April 2010 I. Physical meaning of the Wavefunction Postulate 1: The wavefunction attempts to describe a quantum mechanical entity (photon, electron, x-ray, etc.) through its spatial location and time dependence, i.e. the wavefunction is in the most general sense dependent on time and space: $$\Psi = \Psi(x,t)$$ The state of a quantum mechanical system is completely specified by the wavefunction $\Psi(x,t)$.
+The Probability that a particle will be found at time t_0 in a spatial interval of width dx centered about x_0 is determined by the wavefunction as: $$P(x_0, t_0) dx = \Psi^(x_0, t_0)\Psi(x_0, t_0)dx = |\Psi(x_0, t_0)|^2 dx$$ Note: Unlike for a classical wave, with a well-defined amplitude (as discussed earlier), the $\Psi(x,t)$ amplitude is not ascribed a meaning.
+Note: Since the postulate of the probability is defined through the use of a complex conjugate, Ψ^ , it is accepted that the wavefunction is a complex-valued entity.
 Note: Since the wavefunction is squared to obtain the probability, the wavefunction itself can be complex and/or negative.
 This still leaves a probability of zero to one.
+Note: Ψ^ is the complex conjugate of Ψ .
+For instance:

-Since the probability of a particle being somewhere in space is unity, the integration of the wavefunction over all space leads to a probability of 1.
-That is, the wavefunction is normalized: $$\int{-\infty}^{\infty} \Psi^(x,t)\Psi(x,t)dx = 1$$ In order for $\Psi(x,t)$ to represent a viable physical state, certain conditions are required: 1.
-The wavefunction must be a single-valued function of the spatial coordinates. (single probability for being in a given spatial interval) 2.
-The first derivative of the wavefunction must be continuous so that the second derivative exists in order to satisfy the Schrödinger equation.
-3. The wavefunction cannot have an infinite amplitude over a finite interval.
+$$\Psi(x) = A e^{i k x}$$ $$\Psi^(x) = (A^) e^{-i k x}$$ Since the probability of a particle being somewhere in space is unity, the integration of the wavefunction over all space leads to a probability of 1.
+That is, the wavefunction is normalized: $$\int{-\infty}^{\infty} \Psi^(x,t)\Psi(x,t)dx = 1$$ In order for $\Psi(x,t)$ to represent a viable physical state, certain conditions are required: - 1.
+The wavefunction must be a single-valued function of the spatial coordinates. (single probability for being in a given spatial interval) - 2.
+The first derivative of the wavefunction must be continuous so that the second derivative exists in order to satisfy the Schrödinger equation. - 3.
+The wavefunction cannot have an infinite amplitude over a finite interval.
 This would preclude normalization over the interval.
 II.
 Experimental Observables Correspond to Quantum Mechanical Operators Postulate 2: For every measurable property of the system in classical mechanics such as position, momentum, and energy, there exists a corresponding operator in quantum mechanics.
 An experiment in the lab to measure a value for such an observable is simulated in theory by operating on the wavefunction of the system with the corresponding operator.
 Note: Quantum mechanical operators are clasified as Hermitian operators as they are analogs of Hermitian matrices, that are defined as having only real eigenvalues.
+Also, the eigenfunctions of Hermitian operators are orthogonal.
 Table 14.1 (Engel and Reid): list of classical observables and q.m. operator.